-I find that very impressive, and don’t dare to imagine what huge amount of pain
+I find that impressive, and don’t dare to imagine what amount of pain the

-the developers most have gone through.
-Emacs is riddled with a tremendous
+developers most have gone through.
+Emacs is riddled with a tremendous amount of

-amount of mutable global state—the mortal enemy of concurrency.
-It’s all over
+mutable global state—the mortal enemy of concurrency.
+It’s all over the

-the place, in the editor as well as in the language: The mere existence of
+place, in the editor as well as in the language: The mere existence of global

-global dynamic variables makes proper parallelism impossible to implement, not
+dynamic variables makes proper parallelism impossible to implement, not to

-Essentially the branch adds threads to Emacs Lisp.
-Like Python a global
+The branch adds threads to Emacs Lisp.
+Like Python a global interpreter lock

-interpreter lock ensures that only a single thread runs at any given time to
+ensures that only a single thread runs at any given time to avoid any race

-avoid any race conditions and inconsistencies in the interpreter state.
-Unlike
+conditions and inconsistencies in the interpreter state.
+Unlike Python which

-Python which sort of preempts threads by automatically releasing the interpreter
+sort of preempts threads by automatically releasing the interpreter lock and

-lock and switching threads after every 100 byte code instructions threads in
+switching threads after every 100 byte code instructions threads in Emacs Lisp

-Emacs Lisp will be entirely cooperative.
-Emacs only releases the lock and
+will be entirely cooperative.
+Emacs only releases the lock and switches threads

 Heaven Or Hell?